jaxspades/jax-emacs-setup/README.md

 ## Features

-* Package management through Cask!
+* Package management through `use-package`
+* Evil Mode, because why should you always be good?
 * A `custom-init.el` file, where you can store any sensitive configs that you don't want in a git repo.
 It's also great for setting up configs for different machines.
 * A separate folder for any copy and pasted/created lisps in `lisps/`
-* Theme - Monokai with ProFontWindows.
+* Theme - Spolsky with ProFontWindows.
 Looks great on any monitor!
 * The ability to use a simple `C-y` in `ansi-term` for pasting
 * Pulls in your `PATH` in `ansi-term`
 * Line Numbers!
 On Everything!
 For now.
 Hopefully, I can get this to only happen